SSH Agent Explained

 ssh-add -xlocks the agent with a password, and

 ssh-add -Xunlocks it.
 When you're connected to a remote host with agent forwarding, no one will be able to snake their way into your agent without the password.

-Or use an alternative SSH agent that prompts you when it’s being used.
-Sekey uses Touch ID on macOS to store keys in the MacBook Pro’s security enclave.
+Or use an alternative SSH agent that prompts you when it's being used.
+Sekey and Secretive are open source projects that use Touch ID on macOS to store keys in the MacBook Pro's security enclave.

 Or don't use agent forwarding at all.
 If you're trying to access internal hosts through a bastion,